SvenMichaelKlose/tunix/BLOG.md

 # 2024-08-24

+cc65 didn't have no bug as far as I can see and that's a relief.

+Now it's time to get serious and make use of the true powers of Lisp.
+So all tests moved into an own file and manual loading of dependencies isn't done any more.
+Am thinking code-walking and automatic loading.

+The user experience is much more favourable.
+The loading time to make the initial environment image has been reduced to less than a sixth.
+Thus: release of v0.0.8.

+And off we shoot...

+# 2024-08-24

 We're now at release v0.0.6.
 Unfortunately a bug in cc65's peephole optimizations prohibits to give the Lisp a little boost.
 Today wasn't the day to spend